NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 		/* Get the Relation Catalog entry from Cache using RelCacheTable::relCacheEntryToRecord().
         Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */ }

+	// free the memory dynamically alloted to this Relation Cache entry
+	// and assign nullptr to that entry

 	/****** Releasing the Attribute Cache entry of the relation ******/